desicochrane/blogger/src/posts/2018-03-04-fibonacci-part-1.md

 > It's no wonder then that I ran out of memory trying to perform `Fib(90)`. \\(2^{90}\\) is an obscenely large number and too much for my mac to handle.

 ### Remember what you saw here
-The result of our first implementation do not seem to coincide with our own experience when we followed the recursive definition to compute the fibonacci numbers by hand.
-This is because we did not need to perform duplicate computation, but rather we re-use our previous computation.
-The graph representation for our manual approach is would then be:
+The results of our first implementation do not seem to coincide with our own experience when we followed the recursive definition to compute the fibonacci numbers by hand.
+This is because we did not need to perform duplicate computation, but rather we re-used our previous computation.
+The graph representation for our manual approach is then:

 <p style="text-align: center; margin: 50px 0;">
 <img style="max-width: 500px;" src="../img/fibonacci-cached.dot.svg">